-Fast forward to 2021, and many of the new personal finance management features and functionality that positioned these brands as innovators and disruptors have become par for the course, as the banking stalwarts play catch up with the fintechs.
+Fast forward a few years and many of the new personal finance management features and functionality that positioned these brands as innovators and disruptors have become par for the course, as the banking stalwarts play catch up with the fintechs.
 Real-time transaction alerts, categorised spending, and budget breakdowns have turned up in many of the major banking apps, alongside tailored loan and credit card offers, with open banking protocols allowing non-banks to get a share of the action too.

 It’s true that these developments represent a leap forward for the industry, but the question that remains is whether these features really provide value for the consumer?

 There’s clearly a market for personal financial management products, with Fincap reporting that 47% of UK adults say they do not feel confident making decisions about financial products and services, and 63% don’t feel they can determine what happens in their lives when it comes to money.

 But does breaking down how much someone spends on Deliveroo each month really help them understand their financial wellbeing, in the long run?
 Do ‘personalised’ offers really give people more control over their financial decisions, or do they just help providers to upsell and cross-sell additional services?
 How can APIs, artificial intelligence and machine learning move personal finance management from surfacing information to providing insight, from comparison websites and simple spend tracking apps to valuable, personalised and relevant financial advice?